asaprahul/MessageGenerator-API/README.md

     }
 ```

-**_This triggers the API to generate a text message with the given details and send the text message to the phone number provided in the body of the form object._**
+This triggers the API to **generate a text message** with the given details and **send it to the phone number** provided in the body of the form object.

 #### Guests: